dysosmus/miniflux/README.markdown

 - Green by Maxime (aka EpocDotFr)
 - Bootstrap 3 (Light) By Silvus
 - Bootswatch Cyborg By Silvus

+### How to create or update a translation?

+- Translations are stored inside the directory `locales`
+- There is sub-directory for each language, by example for french we have `fr_FR`, for italian `it_IT` etc...
+- A translation is a PHP file that return an Array with a key-value pairs
+- The key is the original text in english and the value is the translation for the corresponding language

+French translations are always the most recent (because I am french).

+Create a new translation:

+1. Make a new directory: `locales/xx_XX` by example `locales/fr_CA` for French Canadian
+2. Create a new file for the translation: `locales/xx_XX/translations.php`
+3. Use the content of the french locales to have the most recent keys and replace the values
+4. Inside the file `model.php`, add a new entry for your translation in the function `get_languages()`
+5. Check with your local installation of Miniflux if everything is ok
+6. Send a pull-request with Github

 ### Coding standards for contributors